 Make sure you let people already on your email list know about the program.
 You can also consider posting about this on your social media accounts to reach more people.

 The home improvement industry is highly competitive, and generating leads is essential for your business’s survival.
-While growing an email marketing list can be time-consuming, the strategies outlined above can help you expedite the process and make it more manageable.
+Growing a mailing list can be time-consuming and seem difficult at first.
+However, the above strategies can help you expedite the process and make it more manageable.

-By implementing these tips, you’ll be well on your way to expanding your email list and increasing your business’s success.
+By implementing these tips of email marketing for home improvement contractors, you’ll be well on your way to expanding your email list and increasing your business’s success.

 The tips we have featured above are not the only ones you can practice.
 Here’s an article on 15 more hacks for growing your email list.
 Good luck!